radleylewis/blog/src/about.md

 ### Professional experience

-In late 2020 I co-founded _[RT Reporting](https://www.rtreporting.com)_, a cloud based advisory software solution for accountants, bookkeepers and businesses.
+In late 2020 I co-founded - along with my brother - _[RT Reporting](https://www.rtreporting.com)_, a cloud based advisory software solution for accountants, bookkeepers and businesses.
 Prior to founding RT Reporting worked as a software engineer in Munich, Germany on self-sovereign digital identity powered by blockchain.

 Before pivoting to software engineering and FinTech I worked in international banking for more than 5 years across Melbourne, and New York, Sydney and Hong Kong for both the Australia and New Zealand Banking Group and later HSBC.
 Most of this time was spent focused on financial institutions coverage, including funds, hedge funds, banks, public sector and insurers.